Princess Ida: Genesis

 Princess Ida is based on Tennyson's serio-comic narrative poem of 1847, The Princess: A Medley.
 Gilbert had written a blank verse musical farce burlesquing the same material in 1870 called The Princess.
 He reused a good deal of the dialogue from this earlier play in the libretto of Princess Ida.
 He also retained Tennyson's blank verse style and the basic story line about a heroic princess who runs a women's college and the prince who loves her.
 He and his two friends infiltrate the college disguised as female students.
 Gilbert wrote entirely new lyrics for Princess Ida, since the lyrics to his 1870 farce were written to previously existing music by Offenbach, Rossini and others.

-Tennyson's poem was written, in part, in response to the founding of Queen's College, London, the first college of women's higher education, in 1847.
+Tennyson's poem was written, in part, in response to the founding of Queen's College, London, the first college of women's higher education in the United Kingdom, in 1847.
 When Gilbert wrote The Princess in 1870, women's higher education was still an innovative, even radical concept.
 Girton College, one of the constituent colleges of the University of Cambridge, was established in 1869.
 However, by the time Gilbert and Sullivan collaborated on Princess Ida in 1883, a women's college was a more established concept.
 Westfield College, the first college to open with the aim of educating women for University of London degrees, had opened in Hampstead in 1882.
 Thus, women's higher education was in the news in London, and Westfield is cited as a model for Gilbert's Castle Adamant.